bentyeh/bentyeh.github.io/_posts/2020-06-16-image-transforms.md

     a_0 \\ a_1 \\ a_2 \\ b_0 \\ b_1 \\ b_2 \\ c_0 \\ c_1 \\ c_2
 \end{bmatrix}
 \end{equation}$$

+Such as a system of equations can be solved in general using methods such as [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition#Solving_homogeneous_linear_equations) or gradient descent.
+However, simplified systems of equations exist for the special cases give in [Table 1](#table1).

 <details markdown="block"><summary>Simplified equations for each special transformation.</summary>